Skip to main content

 HPV vaccines

 Vaccines have been developed to prevent infection with some of the high risk HPV types that are associated with cervical cancer.
-Currently available vaccines are intended to produce immunity to HPV types that cause about 90% of cervical cancers.
+The current vaccines are intended to produce immunity to HPV types that cause about 90% of cervical cancers.

 Other vaccines are meant to help women who already have advanced cervical cancer.
-These vaccines attempt to produce an immune reaction to the parts of the virus (E6 and E7 proteins) that make the cervical cancer cells grow abnormally.
+These vaccines produce an immune reaction to the parts of the virus (E6 and E7 proteins) that make the cervical cancer cells grow abnormally.
 It is hoped that this reaction will kill the cancer cells or stop them from growing.
-Studies in advanced cervical cancer showed promising results with a vaccine against the E7 protein (ADXS11-001): tumors shrank or disease stabilized.
 It is also being studied in early-stage cervical cancer to see if it can help decrease the chance of the cancer returning.
-Other types of vaccines against the E6 or E7 proteins are also being tested.

 The American Cancer Society medical and editorial content team